mobay7777/Apollo/README.md

 ## Installation

+On a vanilla linux vps please run this command
+`bash install-server.sh`

 Depending on your security level in your shell, the root password can be asked during the installation script to execute `sudo` commands during installation.

 `git clone https://github.com/rupayaproject/Apollo`